strumswell/THB-MailBot/README.md

 ### General

-Sends an Email containing cancelled lectures at the Technische Hochschule Brandenburg.
-Should be used together with the "screen" command are something like this.
+Sends an email containing cancelled lectures at the Technische Hochschule Brandenburg.
+Should be used together with the "screen" command or something like this.
 Standard checking interval is 6 hours.
-E-Mail only gets send if something changes on the website.
+Email only gets send if something changes on the website.

 ![mail](https://i.imgur.com/ek4JVz6.png)